brimdata/zync/README.md

 ```
 echo '{s:"hello,world"}' | zinger produce -topic MyTopic -
 ```
-See the record you created (type ctrl-C to interrupt `zinger consume` as it will wait indefinitely for data to arrive on the topic):
+See the record you created:
 ```
 zinger consume -topic MyTopic
 ```
+> Hit Ctrl-C to interrupt `zinger consume` as it will wait indefinitely
+> for data to arrive on the topic.

 In another shell, run a Zed lake service:
 ```
 mkdir scratch